scandipwa/docs/scandipwa/development.md

 We proved that flat file structure is beneficial (see more in the [organization patterns article](/scandipwa/organization.md)).

 Now, it is time to get familiar in the close up look.
-The overview of themes location, the internal folder-structure and the pattern observation can be found in the ["File structure 101"]() guide.
+The overview of themes location, the internal folder-structure and the pattern observation can be found in the [file structure](/scandipwa/development/file-structure.md) guide.

 ### Component architecture

 The SPA main goal is to transfer the data into the output on the client's screen.
-Learn how the data is flowing through the application and what part of the application is responsible for what task by reading [the data-flow & more]() guide.
+Learn how the data is flowing through the application and what part of the application is responsible for what task by reading [the data-flow guide](/scandipwa/development/data-flow.md).

 ### Override mechanism